 Kinosternon is a genus of aquatic turtles with the local name mud turtle.
-Mexico, South America, the United States and Central America are the places where you can see them.
+Mexico, South America, the United States, and Central America are the places where you can see them.
 You find the best variety of species in Mexico.
-In South Africa we find only the three species (K. Dunni, K. Leucostomum, and K. Scorpioides)
+In South Africa, we find only three species (K. Dunni, K. Leucostomum, and K. Scorpioides)

 The mud turtles resemble the musk turtles in many ways, except that their shell is not sufficiently domed, and they are smaller in size.

 The mud turtles inhabit water bodies with or without plants, ponds and sand bottoms, but normally they like places with sufficient plants.
 Eastern mud turtles seem to like sluggish and shallow bodies of water.

 Mud turtles are famous as pets just because of their little size.
 A fascinating thing about mud turtle is that they grow only to 5 inches and not more.
 A small space is enough for you to bring up a mud turtle as a pet.

 Mud Turtle Housing